Lendava: Jewish community

 The first census of the population in the beginning of the 18th century mentions two Jewish merchants, and the following censuses showed an increasing Jewish population composed of merchants, innkeepers, distillers, mead producers, lawyers, and physicians.
 They played an important role in the economy of Lendava, owning a local hotel, a few pubs, and stores.
 Local Jews also started the first bank in Lendava.
 A Jewish school opened in 1850 and it was active until 1921.
 The last rabbi in Lendava was Mor Lowy.

 The synagogue in Lendava is one of only two synagogues left in Slovenia.

 Geography

 Climate

 The meteorological station is a climatic station and is one of 17 of its kind in the country.
 The station in Lendava is at an altitude of 190 m and is located on a sloping hillside.
 The surrounding area includes neighbouring houses with outbuildings, vineyards, trees, gardens and meadows.
 The station has been at this location since January 1962.

+Lendava has a humid continental climate (Dfb) using the 0°C isotherm or an oceanic climate (Cfb) using the -3°C isotherm.

 With an annual precipitation of 796 mm, Lendava is one of the driest towns in the country; in general this is true for the whole of Prekmurje.
-Only the coastal regions of Slovenia receive similarly low annual precipitation on average.